-To make sure that you don’t have any problems with your vinyl planks, you can check out this report to find and buy from flooring brands that are certified phthalate-free.
+To make sure that you don’t have any problems with your vinyl planks, you can check out this report (Table 3 in report) to find and buy from flooring brands that are certified phthalate-free.
+Also, know that Home Depot has made a commitment to phase out phthalates by end of 2015.
 You may also just consider non-vinyl flooring alternatives.

 If you have vinyl flooring, you may want to consider using an air purifier that is designed to remove phthalates and other VOCs from your indoor air to allow you to breathe easier.
 You can also make sure to dust and vacuum frequently with a HEPA filter vacuum.

 Additional Tips to Avoid Vinyl Plank Flooring Problems

 Other than keeping the moisture levels and temperature in check, checking for molds and mildew, making sure it is clean and well-maintained, and doing the necessary repairs early on, you can avoid future problems with your vinyl flooring by paying attention to your substrate.

 Copyright protected content owner: ReadyToDIY.com and was initially posted on 2020-09-30.

 - If you are installing floating floor or click-lock vinyl planks, laying the planks on an uneven substrate could lead to the lifting of the edge and joints.
 As such, you need to make sure that the substrate is clean and dry before laying down any subfloor and vinyl planks on top of it.